Description

 - Ship your rolls to the address listed on the Contact page.
 Make sure to note your order number somewhere.

-- If you’re shipping films with plastic canisters, make sure to leave the cap off, otherwise they won’t fit through the mail slot!
+- If you’re shipping films with plastic canisters as a mailbox parcel, make sure to leave the cap off, otherwise they won’t fit through the mail slot!

 - I also sell ECN-2 chemistry kits if you want to DIY your ECN-2 film development!
 They’re formulated exactly the same as I use them in the lab.

 - Remjet films need to be wiped down to remove any residue.
 I’m very careful and usually don’t damage films, but sometimes you will end up with hairlines on the film base.
-These are not visible when enlarging, or DSLR scanning.
-My Coolscan removes them using Digital ICE.
+These are not visible when enlarging or scanning.
+Both my scanners remove them using Digital ICE.

 - If you’re in need of fresh ECN-2 film, check out Analog Amsterdam!